djmejia2011/school-portfolio/websites-and-javascript/Capstone-Group-Project/README.md

 # Repo for project one
 scheduling app for fitness lessons
-#test for push - David Mejia
+### test for push - David Mejia
+"username": "dmejia"
+"password": "dmejia"